Overview

 You will be assessed in various ways as appropriate for each module.

-This includes theory-based assessments, assignments based on clinical case studies, practical assessments, oral and poster presentations, completion of placement portfolio (placement assessment documents, and clinical skills passport), OSCEs (objective structured clinical examinations), and a 9000-word masters level dissertation.
+This includes theory-based assessments, assignments based on clinical case studies, practical assessments, oral and poster presentations, completion of placement portfolio (placement assessment documents, and clinical skills logbook), OSCEs (objective structured clinical examinations), and a 5000-word Master's level service improvement.

 You will receive feedback throughout the course to support your learning and development and have opportunities to engage in various formative tasks to support your learning.